SaltaIT/eyp-rsync/README.md

 ## Limitations

-Tested on CentOS but should work anywhere
+Tested on CentOS 6/7 and on Ubuntu 14.04 but should work anywhere

 ## Development